Instagram/MonkeyType/doc/configuration.rst

     .. _context manager: https://docs.python.org/3/reference/datamodel.html#with-statement-context-managers
     .. _contextlib.contextmanager: https://docs.python.org/3/library/contextlib.html#contextlib.contextmanager

+ .. method:: max_typed_dict_size() -> int

+   The maximum size of string-keyed dictionary for which per-key value types will be stored, and (if the traced keys and value types are consistent), a `TypedDict` will be emitted instead of `Dict`.
+Return `0` to disable per-key type tracking and TypedDict generation.

+   Defaults to 10.

 .. class:: DefaultConfig()

   ``DefaultConfig`` is the config MonkeyType uses if you don't provide your own;